cucumber/common/cucumber-expressions/README.md

     I have 42.5 cucumbers in my belly

 This is because `42.5` does not look like an `int` (integers don't have a decimal part).
-Let's change the parameter to a `float` instead:
+Let's change the output parameter to `float` instead:

     I have {float} cucumbers in my belly

-Now the expression will match the text, and the number `42.5` is extracted.
+Now the expression will match the text, and the float `42.5` is extracted.

 ## Parameter types